thomasvincent/nagios/README.md

 4. Installs various packages required for the server.
 5. Sets up configuration directories.
 6. Moves the package-installed Nagios configuration to a 'dist' directory.
-7. Disables the 000-default VirtualHost present on Debian/Ubuntu Apache2 package installations.
+7. Disables the 000-default VirtualHost present on Debian/Ubuntu httpd package installations.
 8. Templates configuration files for services, contacts, contact groups, templates, hostgroups and hosts.
 9. Enables the Nagios web UI.
 10. Starts the Nagios server service